 Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

-Last updated Dec 25, 2021 Published Nov 11, 2021
+Last updated May 4, 2024 Published Nov 11, 2021

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-I personally like books about strategy to migrate legacy systems and bring them up to date in terms of technology.
+I like books about strategies to migrate legacy systems and bring them up to date in terms of technology.
 I wrote about testing strategies for code bases that are big but without any tests.
 On the other hand, having a book describing possible migrations related to databases is something that I value as well - besides that, spoiler alert, the book is to the point and shows different strategies to deal with data.

-In this post I resume what I understand and insights that I saw while reading the book “Migrating to microservices databases” by Edson Yanaga [1].
+In this post, I resume what I understand and insights that I saw while reading the book “Migrating to microservices databases” by Edson Yanaga [1].

 Zero downtime